 Career Outlook for Parole Officers

 Parole officer positions require skills in communication, patience, listening and the desire to help parolees transition to civilian life.
 A bachelor's degree may be required and is usually necessary for advancement.
-Mean salaries were about $54,000 in 2015, and the job growth rate was projected to be about average for all occupations through 2024.
+Mean salaries were about $53,000 in 2019, and the job growth rate was projected to be slower for all occupations.